GrND-CNYON/sync-drg/README.md

 Enter one command from above:
 ```

 Choose a command and run.
-Happy mining!
+Rock and stone!